zlsa/indoc/README.md

 having a hacky "Jump To" menu, `indoc` has an integrated file listing on each generated page.
 (Check it out on the left.)

+> Note that `indoc` is currently only a few days old, and is subject to
+> rapid, backwards-incompatible changes in the near future.

+# Usage

+The recommended usage is to install `indoc` globally.

 # Getting the library

 ```